NomicFoundation/hardhat/docs/config/README.md

 - `blockGasLimit`: The block gas limit to use in Buidler EVM's blockchain.
 Default value: `9500000`

 - `hardfork`: This setting changes how Buidler EVM works, to mimic Ethereum's mainnet at a given hardfork.
 It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, and `"istanbul"`.
-Default value: `"petersburg"`
+Default value: `"istanbul"`

 - `throwOnTransactionFailures`: A boolean that controls if Buidler EVM throws on transaction failures.
 If this value is `true`, Buidler EVM will throw [combined JavaScript and Soldity stack traces](../buidler-evm/README.md#solidity-stack-traces)